Glass noodles: Malaysia

-In Malaysia they are known as tanghoon (冬粉).
-They are sometimes confused with bihun (米粉) which are rice vermicelli.
-Sometimes also known as suhun or suhoon.
+In Malaysia, they are known as tanghoon (冬粉).
+They are sometimes confused with bihun (米粉), which are rice vermicelli.
+They are sometimes also known as suhun or suhoon.

 Myanmar (Burma)

-In Myanmar, cellophane noodles are called kyazan (ကြာဆံ; lit. 'lotus thread'), more specifically called pe kyazan (ပဲကြာဆံ, lit. 'bean lotus thread'), which is typically made with mung bean flour.
+In Myanmar, glass noodles are called kyazan (ကြာဆံ; lit. 'lotus thread'), more specifically pe kyazan (ပဲကြာဆံ, lit. 'bean lotus thread'), which is typically made with mung bean flour.
 The other form of kyazan, called hsan kyazan (ဆန်ကြာဆံ), refers to rice vermicelli.

-Kyazan is the primary starch used in a Burmese consomme called kya zan hinga, and is also used in Burmese salads.
+Kyazan is the primary starch used in a Burmese consommé called kya zan hinga, and is also used in Burmese salads.

 Philippines

 In Filipino cuisine, the noodles are called a similar name: sotanghon because of the popular dish of the same name made from them using chicken and wood ears.
 They are also confused with rice vermicelli, which is called bihon in the Philippines.